ewdlop/Hey-Mr.Bean/README.md

 and

-ever watch One Flew Over The Cuckoo's Nest?
+ever watch <em>One Flew Over The Cuckoo's Nest<em>?

 DO YOUR JOB RIGHT OH I AM GONA COME TO YOUR HOUSE AND SMACK YOUR ASS!

-NO YOU WERE THE CONTROLLING NURSE!
+NO YOU WERE THE CONTROLLING CON-NURSE!

-oh you felt you did not get paid...
+oh you felt you did not get paid enough...
 Does Hellbank note help?